prskid1000/Cross_Zero/README.md

-# Cross_Zero
+# Cross-Zero
-A Tic-Tac-Toe Game in React-Native using expo
+A Tic-Tac-Toe Game with scoring system in React-Native using expo